Herbert I. Leeds

 Herbert I. Leeds (September 13, 1900 – May 15, 1954) was an American film director.

 Biography

 Herbert Irving Levy was born on September 13, 1900, to Abraham T. Levy and had a sister, Marjorie Levy Rudman.
 He married Evelyn C. and had Lydia as their child.

 Leeds was employed by Twentieth Century Fox, for whom he directed a number of lower-budget films such as Mr. Moto on Danger Island (1939).
 He was credited under a variety of different names during his career, as Herbert Levy and Bert Levy.

+During World War II he served in the U.S. Army Signal Corps.

 He died on May 15, 1954, in Manhattan, New York City.